PACKED-vzw/resolver/INSTALL.md

 ## <a name="gunicorn">The Gunicorn WSGI HTTP server</a>

 All configuration options for Gunicorn are in a configuration file inside the `gunicorn` directory.
-Copy `resolver.cfg.example` to `resolver.cfg` and update the parameters to suit your installation.
+Copy `gunicorn/resolver.cfg.example` to `gunicorn/resolver.cfg` and update the parameters to suit your installation.
 The default options will result in a working installation, but usually you will want to change the `proxy_name` and `proxy_port` settings.

 ```python
 import multiprocessing